 Urban Growth Dynamics in Resource-Rich Megacities

-For deeper context on how resource wealth affects urban development, the World Bank’s research on resource-rich cities provides comparative data.
-Additionally, the Wikipedia overview of megacities tracks growth trends globally.
+For deeper insights into how resource wealth shapes urban growth and development, the World Bank’s research on resource-rich cities offers valuable comparative data and policy recommendations.
+Additionally, the Wikipedia overview of megacities provides a global perspective on urbanization trends and their socio-economic implications.

 Resource Allocation Challenges in Abundant Urban Economies